yasminb7/mcc/doc/source/analyseresults.rst

 Alternative: Get results in a CSV format
 ----------------------------------------

-If you prefer to do further analysis with other types of software (MATLAB, Excel etc.), you can use the script provided called [...].
+If you prefer to do further analysis with other types of software (MATLAB, Excel etc.), you can use the provided script :doc:`code/ds2csv`.
-*TODO*: write script and explain it

 Alternative: Load simulation data for further use in a Python program
 ---------------------------------------------------------------------

-*TODO*: write script and explain it
+The script :doc:`code/exploreDataset` provides a simple skeleton to

+* explore your own ideas with NumPy on realistic data
+* try out NumPy functions work
+* find extrema or average values etc. in suspicious datasets